fbpx

 WELCOME TO MANDEVILLE

-In Fontainebleau State Park visitors can camp or rent a cabin, play on the sandy beach fronting Lake Pontchartrain, check out the ruins of an 1830s sugar mill, and fish on the pier that juts out over the lake.
-Hike the park’s trails or go kayaking on nearby bayous Cane and Castine.
-The Tammany Trace hike/bike path runs through the park, perfect for cycling, hiking and in-line skating.
+In Fontainebleau State Park, visitors can camp or rent a cabin, play on the sandy beach fronting Lake Pontchartrain, check out the ruins of an 1830s sugar mill, and fish on the pier that juts out over the lake.

-If you are looking for festivals, A Taste of Mandeville’s Marigny OctoberFeastis a food and wine celebration of the town’s founder, held in Old Mandeville.
+If you are looking for festivals, Mandeville’s Marigny OctoberFeast is a food and wine celebration of the town’s founder.
 Another popular Mandeville festival celebrates the life of Jane Austen, author of “Pride and Prejudice” and “Sense and Sensibility.”
-This annual festival offers Austen fans a chance to celebrate her books and England’s Regency Era right here on Louisiana’s Northshore.
+This annual festival offers Austen fans a chance to celebrate her books and England’s Regency Era on Louisiana’s Northshore.

-Don’t miss the Mandeville Community Market, held each Saturday at the Mandeville Trailhead, for prepared foods, locally grown produce, crafts and live music.
+Take advantage of the Mandeville Community Market, held each Saturday at the Mandeville Trailhead, for prepared foods, locally grown produce, crafts, and live music.
 Mandeville’s restaurant scene is a good and varied one.
-Enjoy Louisiana seafood and other specialties with a water view at places like the Lake House or Rips on the Lake.
-Have a craft brew at the Barley Oak or an awesome breakfast at everyone’s happy place, Liz’s Where Y’at Diner.
+Enjoy Louisiana seafood and other specialties with a water view.
+Have a craft brew at the Barley Oak or an excellent breakfast at everyone’s happy place, Liz’s Where Y’at Diner.